 In 1955, the foundation made its first three grants, totaling $22,500, to three organizations: the Delinquency Control Institute, the National Association for Retarded Children and the National Society for the Prevention of Blindness.
 To date, more than $13 million has been awarded to assist our nation’s children.

-During CWF’s annual board of directors meeting in Indianapolis on Oct.
-13, 2013, The American Legion Child Welfare Foundation awarded $644,005 to 21 nonprofit organizations.
+During CWF’s annual board of directors meeting in Indianapolis in October 2017, The American Legion Child Welfare Foundation awarded $618,606 to 20 nonprofit groups.

 For more information: